tranduckhuy/eduva-frontend/README.md

 ## 🔐 Environment Variables

-The project uses environment variables for configuration.
-The environment files are located in `src/environments/`.
+The project uses `.env` files for environment configuration.
+The `.env` file is gitignored for security.

 ### Required Variables